Jump to: In-class Workshops | Implementation Grants | SLTAs | Engaged Practices Innovation Grant (EPI) | Risk Management | Transportation

 EPI Grant Webpage

 This grant from the Provost’s office is intended to fund new teaching initiatives aimed at promoting student retention and engagement at UVM.
-Since service-learning is a documented high-impact practice (references to support this available here), teaching innovations involving service-learning of all stripes — community-based research, project-based and direct service — are strong candidates for this grant.
+Since service-learning is a documented high-impact practice (contact us for references), teaching innovations involving service-learning of all stripes — community-based research, project-based and direct service — are strong candidates for this grant.
 CUPS staff are happy to consult and provide letters of support, if appropriate.
+Funded service-learning courses (some of which we supported with letters or consultation on the grant process) include:

 As with any form of experiential learning in which students leave campus, service-learning can entail different risks than classroom learning.
 Faculty should consider the specific risks involved in academic service-learning, and respond appropriately in course and project design.
 This information supplements information from UVM's department of Risk Management, which may also be useful.